bentoml/Yatai/docs/source/observability/logs.rst

 .. note::

-   The following steps are asuming you have already have :ref:`Grafana <install grafana>` installed in your cluster and :code:`sidecar.datasources.enabled` turned on.
+   The following steps are assuming you have already have :ref:`Grafana <install grafana>` installed in your cluster and :code:`sidecar.datasources.enabled` turned on.

 1. Create the Grafana datasource configmap
 """"""""""""""""""""""""""""""""""""""""""